ROBOTIS-GIT/emanual/docs/en/parts/controller/opencm904.md

 ### [Serial Battery Socket](#serial-battery-socket)
 Connects two LBS-04 Lithium-ion battery.

-`Caution` Do NOT charge the battery while its connected to the board because the user will short the circuit.
+**CAUTION** : Do NOT charge the battery while its connected to the board because the user will short the circuit.
 Be sure to disconnect from the board when charging the battery.
 {: .notice--warning}

 ### [Dynamixel TTL 3 PIN](#dynamixel-ttl-3-pin)